YorkCodeDojo/recursion/exercises.md

 Recursion Exercises
 ===================

 Write recursive functions to do all of the following.
 For extra bonus points, do it without mutable variables.
+Remember no loops are allowed.

 Work on whichever problems you like.
 They generally get harder, and with less of an explanation, as they go.